realworldocaml/book/book/platform/README.md

 ```

 This invokes opam to install the project dependencies (in this case, just the
-OCaml compiler and dune as we didn't specify any more when initialising the
+OCaml compiler and dune as we didn't specify any more when initializing the
 project).
 All of the files from the local switch will be present under `_opam/`
 in the working directory.
 You can find the dune binary that was just
 compiled inside that directory, for example: